 “I opened my first law office in East Walnut Hills and had the incredibly good luck of renting office space from an attorney who became unable to practice basically the same day I became a lawyer.
 The guy had hundreds of clients who needed representation, so another brand new lawyer and I went to work.
 I had all the clients I could handle my first week in practice.
 As my clients grew, I grew.”

 He says the worst stress in his work happens when a client wants to take action that Steve sees as throwing good money after bad.
-“There are times to litigate, but you have to go into it knowing there’s light at the end of the tunnel.
-You don’t do it just for the exercise because litigation always causes wear and tear.”
+“There are times to go to battle, but you have to go into it knowing there’s light at the end of the tunnel.
+You don’t do it just for the exercise because adversarial processes always cause wear and tear.”

-Steve is a litigator – in his words, a low-pressure litigator.
+Steve is a problem solver – in his words, a low-pressure solution-finder.
 “You get more bees with honey than hitting someone with a baseball bat.
 There’s a time for both, but it’s better for the blood pressure to keep things in perspective.
 Some attorneys take on their clients’ emotions.
 My job is not to be my client – my job is to represent my client.”

 The best client-lawyer relationships have high comfort levels, Steve says.
 “My clients are my friends.
 My biggest clients are people I vacation with and have dinner with.
 That is most of my business.
 When clients hire me, I am as interested in their success as they are.”

 Steve Smith lives in Ft.
-Mitchell, KY with Emmy award winning writer Vicki Prichard, dog Bruno and cat Gibby, and a bunch of fish in a pond with enough bullfrogs to start a choir.
+Mitchell, KY with Emmy award winning writer Vicki Prichard, dogs Bruno and Oberon, and a bunch of fish in a pond with enough bullfrogs to start a choir.
 His parents, Jim and Gay, live two streets away in the same house where he and his sisters Caryn (Aspen, CO) and Elisabeth (Mt.
 Lookout, OH) grew up.
 His family tree falls from journalists in Iowa, corn and pig farmers in Indiana, and workers and inventors in West Virginia.

 As a kid, Steve played soccer, tennis, golf, baseball, basketball, and ice-hockey, enjoyed snow and water skiing, and even tried football for one excruciating season.
 Soccer, tennis, and ice-hockey lasted the longest, resulting in a newly reconstructed shoulder in 2014.
 The denial of weekend warriors is real.